Coby Whitmore: Personal life

 He and his wife, Virginia, moved to Hilton Head, South Carolina, in 1968.
 He died there on October 12, 1988, at age 75.

 Legacy

 Whitmore's work influenced such comic-book artists as John Buscema, John Romita, Sr., and Phil Noto.
 Glen Murakami, producer of the 2000s Teen Titans animated series on Cartoon Network, cited Whitmore and fellow illustrator Bob Peak as "big influences on the loose, painterly style we have been using for the backgrounds".

 His work was presented alongside that of several contemporaries of illustrator Al Parker in the "Re-Imagining the American Woman" section of the retrospective "Ephemeral Beauty: Al Parker and the American Women's Magazine, 1940-1960", mounted by the Norman Rockwell Museum from June 9 to October 28, 2007.

-Whitmore art is included in the permanent collections of The Pentagon, the United States Air Force Academy, the New Britain Museum of American Art, and Syracuse University.
+Whitmore art is included in the permanent collections of The Pentagon, the United States Air Force Academy, the New Britain Museum of American Art, Syracuse University, and the Jack Nicklaus Museum.